 In the opinion of Akamai's Board of Directors, the future success of Akamai depends, in large part, on its ability to maintain a competitive position in attracting, retaining and motivating key employees with experience and ability.
-On February 26, 2015, the Compensation Committee of Akamai's Board of Directors adopted, subject to stockholder approval, an amendment to the Akamai Technologies, Inc. 2013 Stock Incentive Plan, which we refer to as the 2013 Stock Incentive Plan, to increase by 3,000,000 the number of shares issuable thereunder.
+On February 23, 2017, the Compensation Committee of Akamai's Board of Directors adopted, subject to stockholder approval, an amendment to the Akamai Technologies, Inc. 2013 Stock Incentive Plan, as amended to date, which we refer to as the 2013 Stock Incentive Plan, to increase by 7,500,000 the number of shares issuable thereunder.

-If this amendment is approved, the 2013 Stock Incentive Plan would allow for the issuance of (i) up to 12,214,905 shares of our common stock plus (ii) up to 3,354,505 shares of common stock subject to awards that are outstanding as of March 1, 2015 under our 1998 Stock Incentive Plan, the 2006 Stock Incentive Plan and the 2009 Stock Incentive Plan, which we refer to collectively as the Existing Plans, that are terminated, canceled, surrendered or forfeited, to our employees, officers, directors, consultants and advisors in the form of options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units and other stock-based awards as described below, which we refer to, collectively, as Awards.
-If stockholders approve the amendment, we expect the number of shares available for issuance, given our historical and projected utilization and assuming relative stock price stability, to meet our grant needs for at least three years.
+If this amendment is approved, the 2013 Stock Incentive Plan would allow for the issuance of (i) up to 18,500,000 shares of our common stock plus (ii) up to 753,814 shares of common stock subject to awards that are outstanding as of February 28, 2017 under the 1998 Stock Incentive Plan, the 2006 Stock Incentive Plan and the 2009 Stock Incentive Plan, which we refer to collectively as the Existing Plans, that are terminated, canceled, surrendered or forfeited, to our employees, officers, directors, consultants and advisors in the form of options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units and other stock-based awards as described below, which we refer to, collectively, as Awards.